microsoft/aed-content-nasa-su20/Learn/rocks-project/3-read-and-train-data/includes/4-import-and-clean-data.md

 Since the the rock images come in different sizes (small, medium, large), we will crop all images to transform them into the same size (224*224 pixels).
 We need to resize all the images because computers expect images to be all same size, otherwise they get confused about differences in sizes.

-Additionally, at the bottom of this code you can see that are separating the data into a training variable and a testing variable.
+We resize the images in the first part of the code and at the bottom of the code you can see that we separate the data into a training variable and a testing variable.

 ```python
 # telling the machine what folder contains the image data